tianshengs/tianshengs.github.io/twitter_article.md

 migration can be developed and mobility trends can be identified long before any official documents.

 ### Replicability and reproducability
 Although the authors provided a very detailed information about how they selected data, I think it may be hard to completely reproduce their result given that the face recognition technology may prouce slightly different results each time.Yet, I think that the research is highly replicable.
-We can easily use the same method to do some research of, for example, Chinese or Tanzanian twitter users, and
+We can easily use the same method to do some research of, for example, Chinese or Tanzanian twitter users, and get some demographic information of the twitter users.